English Springer Spaniel

 These spaniels also love the water and games of retrieval.

-Most often, the Springer is too energetic for a sedentary family or elderly owners.
-Best for families that like to be very active with their dogs.
+But, in general, the Springer is too energetic for a less active family or elderly owners.
+Best for families that like to be on the go with their dogs.

 We would love for you to share your dog's pictures and his story as well as your knowledge about the breed in general.

 You can upload photos and tell your dog's story here.
 For inspiration, read some of the stories already submitted by other dog lovers.

 This book provides complete information for new or seasoned pet parents of an English Springer.
 Guidance includes selection of a puppy, grooming, health matters and diseases that may affect the Springer, nutrition, best way to train, and general care from young to senior.

 Comprehensive guide to owning and caring for an English Springer Spaniel including the ancient origins of the breed.
 Find out if this breed is for you by reading about its personality, traits and temperament.
 Learn what the daily care involves including exercie, training, grooming, feeding, health care and more from puppy to adult.

 and its licensors.
 All Rights Reserved

 As an Amazon Associate, a small commission is earned from qualifying purchases.